UAS TRAFFIC MANAGEMENT (UTM)

 CNA has been a leader in conducting research, designing frameworks, and developing methodologies to build Cybersecurity measures for UAS.
 We support the development of the Federal Aviation Administration's (FAA) UAS Traffic Management (UTM) requirements, which represents a new paradigm in aviation traffic management.
-We apply forward-thinking strategies, such as zero trust architecture, in our recommendations.
-Our recommendations have been tested and demonstrated in forums such as the congressionally-mandated UTM Pilot Program.
+We apply forward-thinking strategies, such as zero trust architecture, in our cybersecurity strategy.
+Our design has been tested and demonstrated in forums such as the congressionally-mandated UTM Pilot Program.
 In addition, the agency is also leveraging the concepts and approaches from our analysis beyond UAS as it modernizes its systems across the enterprise to meet growing threats in the cybersecurity landscape.

 Other examples of our work in support and partnership with the FAA, National Institute of Standards and Technology (NIST), and other federal, state, and local agencies include developing frameworks that help evaluate the vital cybersecurity needed for the expected growth in UAS traffic in the United States and designing an innovative cybersecurity protection for public safety drones.